burakkose/just_table/README.md

 # Just Table

-Just table is a plugin for Pelican to create easily table.
-Before this plugin, you can create tables this way or maybe another way.
+Just table is a plugin for Pelican to create an easily table.
+Before this plugin, you can create tables like below way or maybe another way that I don't know :).
 ```
 |   |   |   |   |   |
 |---|---|---|---|---|